Information-Warfare-Center/CSI-SIEM/README.md

 Indices older than 5 years will be periodically closed.
 Is this OK?
 (Y/n): n

-Enter index close threshold (e.g., 90 days, 2 years, etc.): 1 years
+Enter index close threshold (e.g., 90 days, 2 years, etc.): 90 days

 Indices older than 1 years will be periodically closed.
 Is this OK?
 (Y/n): y